particle-iot/docs/src/content/reference/device-os/firmware.md

 The Tracker SoM supports CAN, but uses an external library.
 See [Tracker CAN](/tutorials/asset-tracking/can-bus/).

-The Argon, Boron, and B Series SoM do not include CAN hardware, but it can be added with an external CAN interface chip and library, like the Tracker SoM.
+The Argon, Boron, B Series SoM, P2, and Photon 2 do not include CAN hardware, but it can be added with an external CAN interface chip and library, like the Tracker SoM.
 {{note op="end"}}